Trattoria Pugliese Acquasala In Milan – Estimated reading time: 6 minutes

 Trattoria Pugliese Acquasala not only serves Southern Italy’s Pugliese dishes, they also serve regional Venetian ones including cavallo (Italian for horse).
 Typical Venetian dishes that include horse meat are pastissada (stew), steaks, pasta, carpaccio and even breads.

-As I touched upon in a previous blog post about romancing myself in Milano, I vowed to challenge my culinary limits while I was on vacation, eating things I wouldn’t normally even consider.
+As I all about romancing myself in Milano, I vowed to challenge my culinary limits while I was on vacation, eating things I wouldn’t normally even consider.
 Horse meat seemed like a good place to start!

 I ordered a pasta drenched in a tomato based, horse meat sauce.
 It also came with a giant cheese filled meatball.